mattfletcher94/mattfletcher.dev/src/content/ProjectInteractiveMap.md

 #### Project Deliverables
 The Interactive Holiday Park Map can be broken down into a collection of deliverables, each with its own set of tasks and priorities.
-These deliverables need to be reached before the application can be published.
+These deliverables were reached before the application was published.
 Each project has both end-to-end and unit tests.

 #### Web Application: Back Office
 The first application, referred to as the Back Office, will be for Holiday Park owners to